Baylor holds on for Big 12 title, knocks Okla St out of CFP

 “I’m sure it will work out the way it’s supposed to,” he said.

-Baylor was 2-7 in Aranda’s debut last year, when the pandemic wiped out spring drills when he was coming off a national championship as LSU defensive coordinator.
-The 11 wins match a school record.

-Shapen started his second game in a row for injured quarterback Gerry Bohanon (right hamstring), and the Bears won even with only 242 total yards of offense.
-They had only 36 yards after halftime, while Shapen finished 23 of 28 for 180 yards passing overall.
+Baylor won with 242 total yards of offense, only 36 after halftime.
+Shapen finished 23 of 28 for 180 yards passing overall.

-Aranda recalled Oklahoma State’s Mike Gundy telling him “that winning is hard” before an earlier meeting between the teams.

-Baylor had a 21-3 lead — the largest deficit this season for the Cowboys —after an incredible 13-yard diving catch by Tyquan Thornton with a defender on his back, and able to get both feet down in bounds, with 5 1/2 minutes left in the first half.
+Baylor’s 21-3 lead, and the Cowboys’ largest deficit this season, came after an incredible 13-yard diving catch by Tyquan Thornton with a defender on his back with 5 1/2 minutes left in the first half.

 McVea had his interception early in the second half, but Baylor failed to get a first down.
 Instead of punting from their own 36, the Bears went for it on fourth down and Shapen had to just throw the ball away without an open receiver.
 Eight plays later, Dominic Richardson scored on a 4-yard run for the Cowboys.